valentina-mota/11ty-blog-site/src/blog/logs-moths-firewalls.md

 tags: ["post", "featured"]
 image: /assets/blog/from-log-to-firewall-blog-cover_1440x1080.png
 imageAlt:
-description: From sailors’ logs to digital firewalls, exploring the metaphors that shaped the language of computing..
+description: From sailors’ logs to digital firewalls, exploring the metaphors that shaped the language of computing.
 ---
 The language of computing comes from centuries of human work, sailors, builders, physicians, soldiers.